-Royal grabs hold of the cold metal doorknob, turns the curved handle downward, and yanks the door open.
-She aligns herself with the heavy door and leans back against it, looking back at her new colleagues.
+Royal grabs hold of the cold metal doorknob, turns the curved handle, and yanks the door open.
+She aligns herself with the heavy door and leans back against it, gesturing to her new colleagues.
 Shall we?

 Lee sighs and examines each of his subordinates.
 The other doctors rise from their seats, but Lee shakes his head as he stands.
 “I’ll take it from here.”

-Plum releases a loud sigh of relief and collapses back into her chair, her coworkers exchange a glance while Lee exits the room with the new employee right on his heels.
-The moment the door shuts behind them, Royal begins speaking again.
-“How long until we renew contact with Shrell’s Syndicate?”
+Plum releases a loud sigh of relief and collapses back into her chair, her coworkers exchange a glance while Lee exits the room with the new addition right on his heels.
+The moment the door shuts behind them, Royal’s questioning continues, “How long until we renew contact with Shrell’s Syndicate?”

-The hallways are wide, and cement is the key element in the decor.
-The smooth walls are identical if one ignored the strip of color that bisects each wall, a clear indicator for which part of the underground facility a person is in.
+The hallways are wide and cement is the key element in the decor.
+The smooth walls are identical if one ignored the strip of color bisecting each wall, a clear indicator for which part of the underground facility a person is in.
 A number is engraved and highlighted in black beside each door they pass.
 No sounds emit from any of them, no matter how close you stand to the entrance.
 Keypads or locks are unnecessary on this floor.
-The extensive security on the upper levels make entering this floor without the proper clearance an impossibility.
+The extensive security on the upper levels makes entering this floor without the proper clearance an impossibility.

 “The agents have not shown up at any of the well-known outposts.”
-He leads the consultant down another empty hallway without looking back to see if she is following.
+He leads the consultant to another empty hallway without checking if she is following.
 Her steps are almost silent compared to his own, but her voice is loud and confident right behind his right shoulder.

 “You said they were notified of your success in waking the subject and retrieving the information they needed?”
 She stares at the back of his head as he navigates them through the halls.
-She doesn’t pay any mind to which turns they take, this transfer was a long time coming and she’d had time to memorize the most important areas of their blueprints, especially the room they were approaching.
+She doesn’t pay any mind to which turns they take, this transfer was a long time coming.
+She already memorized the most important areas with their blueprints, especially the room they were approaching.

 “It’ll break.
 They all do.”

 “It hasn’t.
 Its limits might be beyond your reach.
-The others aren’t sufficient comparisons for a creature of his stature.
-Its people have withstood events that we can only theorize.
+The others aren’t sufficient comparisons for a creature of its stature.
+Its species has withstood events we can only theorize.
 An Underling wouldn’t expire under the same conditions as a human, why would it succumb to the same level of torture?”

-“When was the last time you reviewed the subject’s condition?”
-Lee stops walking and looks at the notepad in her hand.
+“Have you reviewed the subject’s updated medical logs?”
+Lee stops walking and glances at the notepad in her hand.

 “Not as of yet, but I can’t imagine it’s much different from its comatose readings.
 It didn’t exhibit many signs of life after it was first transferred here.”

 Lee presses a button on the wall to call an elevator.
 “Well, our colleagues have definitely upped the ante.
 You are correct, nothing we could do to a human could ever elicit the same reaction from an Underling.
 They are superb creatures.
-We’ve had to exhaust our imaginations to draw reactions from it.
-Some of the methods may seem unorthodox, but we’ve gotten positive results ever since it’s awakened.”
+We’ve exhausted our imaginations trying to draw reactions from it.
+Some of the methods may seem unorthodox, but we’ve gotten positive results ever since its’ awakening.”

-A group of scientists pass by holding folders or pushing a tray of syringes down the hallway followed by five assistants pushing wheelchairs the opposite direction toward the designated holding cell area.
+A group of scientists pass by holding folders or pushing a tray of syringes, followed by five assistants pushing wheelchairs the opposite direction toward the designated holding cell areas.
 The subjects strapped into the wheelchairs are bound by magnetic cuffs around their ankles and wrists, muzzled, and blindfolded.
-Her eyes pass over their forms without a second glance and focus on the hallway on the left.
+Her eyes pass over their forms without a second glance and focus on the hallway to the left.

 Finally, they approach an examination room with two identical doors beside one another.
-They choose the second and enter a small dim room with two swivel chairs and a control panel lit up against a two-way mirror that provides an unobstructed view of the occupants within the other room and their prized subject.
+They choose the second and enter a small dim room with two swivel chairs.
+A control panel lit up along the side of a two-way mirror, providing an unobstructed view of the occupants within the other room and their prized subject.

 Royal promptly steps inside the room and ignores the chairs.
 The tip of her nose almost presses against the chilled glass.
-The remarkable creature inside is convulsing against the chair as high-pressure hoses blast water onto its scaled body.
-She can see a long dark appendage writhing along the tiled floor in a puddle of viscous, green fluid.
+The creature is convulsing against the chair as high-pressure hoses blast water at its scaled body.
+A long dark appendage writhes along the tiled floor in a puddle of viscous, green fluid.

-She barely notices the annoying noise that blares into the examination room before the hoses stop and the other scientists enter the back room.
+She barely reacts to the annoying noise blaring within the examination room before the hoses stop and the other scientists enter the back room.

-“A consultant has told us the psychological significance of showing a victim their flesh after removal.
-Something about confirming reality.
-We don’t know how important Underling hold organic material that they can regenerate, but we have an opportunity to acquire that knowledge, no matter how irksome the process is.
-It’s been reacting to all of our tests as expected.”
+“A consultant informed us of the psychological significance of showing a patient their flesh after removal.
+We don’t know how important Underling hold organic material they can regenerate, but this is an opportunity to acquire that knowledge.
+No matter how irksome the process.”
 The scientist standing the closest to Lee has her brown hair gathered into a bun and is wearing tight fitting safety goggles.
+“Unfortunately, it’s been reacting to all of our tests as expected.”

 “How long has it taken for those nubs to grow out of its abdomen?”
 Royal raises a hand to the glass and presses her index finger against it.

+The younger scientist is delighted to share his thoughts on the subject.
 “We’re not sure.
 We’ll have to review the video footage, but not as quickly as the other specimen have exhibited in the past.
-Around ten days after the self-induced coma ended, we began to see outward signs of healing.”
-The younger scientist is delighted to share his thoughts on the subject and untucks a folder from under his arm to open it.
+Approximately eight days after the self-induced coma ended, we began to see outward signs of healing.”
+He untucks a folder from under his arm to open it.
 “The newly separated appendages will give us a better idea of how rapid this particular breed heals while under distress.
 None of our past specimen have had such a thick pseudo-metal casing to the back of the occipital lobe.
-It’s definitely not—” He is gesturing to a diagram and chemical formula when the folder is snatched from his hands.
+It’s definitely not—” He’s gesturing to a diagram and chemical formula when the folder is snatched from his hands.

 “Of course, sir.
-We kept our attention on other things but printed out information on the device to know what may negatively react with the compounds used to—” the female scientist tries to clarify the situation.
+But we needed to examine the device to infer what may negatively react with the compounds used during—” the female scientist tries to clarify the situation.

 “Forward me all of your current findings.
-Send over word to transport, so it is moved to its original holding cell.
+Send over transport.
+Move it to its original holding cell.
 You’re dismissed.”
 The two scientists leave without protest.

-Once again, the head scientist is left alone with the consultant.
-Royal wordlessly walks over to the thrown folder to look through the pages until she pulls out the diagram of the well-known, yet ever mysterious Underling device.
-“They still haven’t been able to remove it from the back of its head.”
+Once again, the Dr. Lee is left alone with the consultant.
+Royal wordlessly walks over to the thrown folder.
+She thumbs through pages until she pulls out the diagram of the well-known, yet ever mysterious Underling device.
+“They still haven’t proposed a way to detach the device without killing it?”